tdebuche/HGCAL_TPG_pTT/Geometry/README.md

   - plot the layers with different items

 Plots :
-  - plots of layers with different items (for different geometry version)
+  - plots of layers with different items (for different geometry versions)